 Anabella Miller

-Anabella is an ecologist passionate about conserving New Mexico’s wildlife, stunning landscapes, and people’s connection to the land.
-Having grown up in northern New Mexico, she learned about land stewardship from both an ecological and cultural perspective through everyday interactions in her backyard and with her community.
+Anabella is a biologist passionate about conserving New Mexico’s wildlife, stunning landscapes, and people’s connection to the land.
+Having grown up in northern New Mexico, she learned about stewardship from both an ecological and cultural perspective through everyday interactions in her backyard and with her community.

-She recently earned a Master of Science in Natural Sciences from New Mexico Highlands University where she studied chytridiomycosis in a northern leopard frog population within a fire-impacted watershed.
-She also earned a BS in Biology from her hometown’s university where she had the opportunity to assist in projects studying puma diets, snapping turtle distribution, grasshopper communities, and boreal toad populations.
-She also has experience in grassland and watershed process-based restoration and education.
+She has a Master of Science in Natural Sciences from New Mexico Highlands University where she studied northern leopard frogs in a fire-impacted watershed.
+She has a Bachelor’s of Science in Biology from NMHU where she had the opportunity to assist in projects studying puma diets, snapping turtle distribution, grasshopper communities, and boreal toad populations.

-Anabella enjoys spending free time with her family and friends, doing genealogical research, and going on hikes with her partner and dogs.
+Anabella enjoys spending her free time with her family and friends, doing genealogical research, reading, gardening, and spending time outside with her dogs.

 Western Landowners Alliance is a 501 (c)(3) non-profit recognized by the IRS.